emtee40/SurvivalManual-wiki/b_wip.md

 **Edible Parts:** Rattan palms hold a considerable amount of starch in their young stem tips.
 You can eat them roasted or raw.
 In other kinds, a gelatinous pulp, either sweet or sour, surrounds the seeds.
 You can suck out this pulp.
 The palm heart is also edible raw or cooked.

-**Other Uses:** You can obtain large amounts of potable water by cutting the ends of the long stems (see [Chapter 6](06)).
+**Other Uses:** You can obtain large amounts of potable water by cutting the ends of the long stems (see [Chapter Water]()Water).
 The stems can be used to make baskets and fish traps.

 ![](image199.jpg)
 ** *